D3HUX/D3HUX/README.md

 ## Hi there 👋
+I'm a student specializing in robotics and 3d modeling.
 <!--
 **D3HUX/D3HUX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.